alemonteiro/brackets-sql-connector/README.md

 5. Click on the status bar label (Normally 'Not Connected') to open the Menu
 8. Shortcuts:
     * (Ctrl-Alt-Enter / Cmd-Alt-Enter) execute current text selection or current active document;

+## Executing from editor ##

+* On the bottom panel should be a green connection icon with yout server name in front of it.
+* When you hit Alt-Enter
+1. If there's any text select it will try to run it (in any type of file)
+2. If no text is select then only SQL Documents will be executed

 ## Restrictions / Not Implemented stuff / Buggy ##

 * Only one connection can be used at a time for executing editor querys.
 In the future it will be one per editor.
 * Only one database can be viewer per server setup.
 If you need multiple databases on the same server, create multiples server for now.
 * No SSL support yet
+* The Browser panel hides the second editor scroll bar.
+(This panel is an "fix" cause brackets doesn't have API for side panels yet).

 ### Contributions And Attributions ###